nkoh1/DS5100-Final-project/README.md

 Parameter `rolls`: The number of rolls a die will perform.

-`narrow_wide(self, form = "wide")`:
+`recent_play(self, view = "wide")`:
-The narrow_wide method will store the rolled values in a dataframe and allow the user to view the dataframe either narrow or wide.
+The recent_play method will store the rolled values in a dataframe and allow the user to view the dataframe either narrow or wide.

 Errors Raised:
-`ValueError` returns if the user input is not narrow or wide
+`ValueError` will return if user input is not either narrow or wide.

 ## Analyzer Class Methods Descriptions and Parameters